-After working for many years in academia and adult education, John left his job to pursue his dreams as a writer.
+After working for many years in academia and adult education, John left his job in 2014 to pursue his dreams as a writer.
 Having cut his teeth as an editor at a small publishing company, John decided that, while he worked hard to prepare his debut novel, he would build a book production business to help connect self-publishing authors with editing, cover, design, and marketing services based on the traditional model.
 He presently is the creative director, senior editor, and production manager for his company and oversees a team of twelve.

-John’s work became popular on the Inkshares platform in 2016 when he featured his then-fourth manuscript, Blood Dawn (scheduled presently to be the third book in his epic arc), gaining more than 200 eager fans and even a fan-made trailer video.
+John’s work became popular on the Inkshares platform in 2016 when he featured his then-fourth manuscript, Blood Dawn (scheduled presently to be the second book in his epic arc), gaining more than 200 eager fans and even a fan-made trailer video.
 Inspired by this momentum, and fiercely loyal to the self-publishing model he advocates for in his business, John created Dreamsphere Books as the imprint through which he will be publishing his epic and related works over the years to come.